Dans-labs/dariah/docs/Workflow.md

 their assessments and reviews, each with their detail records of criteria entries (in the self-assessment) and review entries (in the reviews).

-The colored squares are particular records in the contribution, assessment, review, etc. collections.
+The coloured squares are particular records in the contribution, assessment, review, etc. collections.
 We only mention the fields that play a role in the workflow.